Back to resources

 Conduct of the investigation

-• Gathering any additional relevant information, material and documentation as quickly as possible.
+• gathering any additional relevant information, material and documentation as quickly as possible.
 This may involve taking steps to protect or preserve documents, materials and equipment.

-• Are given the opportunity to answer the allegations before any investigation is finalised;
+• are given the opportunity to answer the allegations before any investigation is finalised;

 Investigator’s Report